Characterizing Faults in Agentic AI: A Taxonomy of Types, Symptoms, and Root Causes: Conclusion and Future Work

-Agentic AI systems exhibit distinctive failure modes that arise from the interaction of probabilistic LLM behaviour, autonomous control loops, tool-mediated actuation, and rapidly evolving software ecosystems.
-This paper presents a large-scale, architecture-grounded empirical study of bugs in agentic AI applications.
-We analysed 13{,}602 closed issues and merged pull requests across 40 widely used repositories and conducted in-depth manual analysis of 385 representative faults.
-Using a grounded-theory approach, we derived taxonomies of fault types, symptoms, and root causes, and mapped them to core architectural components, including cognitive control and orchestration; agency and actuation; perception, context, and memory; runtime and environment grounding; and system reliability and observability.
+Agentic AI systems exhibit distinctive failure modes arising from the interaction of probabilistic LLM behaviour, autonomous control loops, tool-mediated actuation, and rapidly evolving software ecosystems.
+This paper presented a large-scale, architecture-grounded empirical study of faults in agentic AI systems.
+We collected 13{,}602 closed issues and merged pull requests from 40 widely used repositories and conducted in-depth manual analysis of 385 representative faults.
+Using a grounded-theory approach, we derived taxonomies of fault types, symptoms, and root causes and mapped them to key architectural components of agentic systems, including cognition and orchestration, tool actuation, context and memory management, execution environments, and system reliability.

-Our association rule analysis revealed high-lift fault-propagation pathways, including token invalidation symptoms pointing to token-refresh defects, timestamp anomalies indicating misuse of datetime abstractions, memory-related symptoms predicting state-handling failures, and installation or import failures stemming from dependency and platform incompatibilities.
-Together, these results show that bugs in agentic AI systems differ structurally from those in traditional software: failures frequently cross boundaries between model behaviour and program logic, propagate through stateful control loops, and are amplified by fragile dependency stacks.

-These findings have several implications.
-The prevalence of many-to-many symptom--cause relationships highlights the limitations of component-local debugging and underscores the need for architecture-aware triage and observability by design.
-Robust agentic systems require explicit contracts at the model--code boundary, systematic state management across long-horizon executions, and insulation from ecosystem volatility.